Looking for a way to fight fatigue and boost energy with little effort every day? Well, the answer may just be at the end of your fork.

 Let’s face it.
 Life is exhausting.
 It’s one thing to the next, sometimes without any break.
 Between work, kids, school, and chores, there’s little time for exercise or other healthy habits.
-But there’s something you can do throughout the day that requires little effort to get your energy going.
+But there’s something you can do throughout the day that requires little effort to boost energy and fight fatigue.
 Eating certain super foods invigorate your body with energy-promoting vitamins, minerals, antioxidants, and fibers, all of which can reduce your risk of diabetes and even cancer.

-Here are 7 foods that boost your energy!
+Here are 7 foods that boost energy and fight fatigue!

 #1 – Almonds